hotosm/osm-fieldwork/docs/FAQ.md

 - Verify that the ODKCentral API URL is correct

-    Make sure that you have entered the correct ODKCentral API URL in your ODKConvert configuration file.
+    Make sure that you have entered the correct ODKCentral API URL in your OSM-Fieldwork configuration file.
 You can check the URL by logging into ODKCentral and navigating to the "Site Configuration" page.

 - Check that the ODKCentral server is running